JetBrains/Qodana/topics/jvm.md

 <warning>This is a draft document, so we do not recommend that you use it.</warning>

 All %product% linters are based on IDEs designed for particular programming languages and frameworks.
-To analyze Python projects, you can use the following linters:
+To analyze Java projects, you can use the following linters:

 * %qp% and %qp-an% are based on %ide% and licensed under the Ultimate and Ultimate Plus [licenses](pricing.md),